-From Brading station, it’s a 15 minute walk to Vicarage Lane, and the ground is still obviously a ground suitable for Wessex League football.
+From Brading station, it’s a 15 minute walk to Vicarage Lane, and the ground is still obviously suitable for Wessex League football.
 There are two real quirks though, both to be found at the bottom.
 The first is the Island Line trains trundling past every 20 minutes or so, with the drivers sounding the whistle as they passed the ground.
 The second is that the land behind the line hasn’t always been there.
 The town has had a quayside, there are roads named to that effect, but the harbour silted up, so there’s a good mile of farmland between the ground and eastwards to the sea.

 Before the game there was the added entertainment of the planes heading for the Shoreham air show flying past.
 That ended in tragedy, not least for the two players from Worthing United and I extend my sympathy to all those affected by the crash.

 The Jubilee Cup is a tournament used as a precursor to the Isle of Wight League season, and again the quirks were present!
 I looked up Brading’s fixtures, and saw that they had replay in this competition the following Tuesday!
 That didn’t make a lot of sense to me, it is a cup competition after all but there was a simple explanation.
 The competition is run as a series of 4 mini-leagues with the winners qualifying for the semi-finals.
 It transpired that the opposition, Shanklin had fielded an ineligible player in the original fixture, and the competition organisers had opted to replay the game.
 The issue of eligibility was to arise again.